 If the bone has already broken, then something else will be done to support the bone.
-Usually a steel support is put over the fractured area of the bone.
+Usually surgery is done to put a steel support over the fractured area of the bone.

 Radiation treatments may be given after surgery to try to prevent any more damage.
-Usually about 10 treatments are needed, but some doctors give the total dose of radiation in only 1 or 2 treatments.
 The radiation will not make the bone stronger, but it may stop further damage.

-Bones of the spine (the vertebrae [ver-tuh-bray]) can also fracture.
-If this occurs, vertebroplasty ([VUR-tuh-bro-plass-tee] discussed in the section “Local treatments for bone metastases”) may be used to support them.
+Bones of the spine (the vertebrae [VER-tuh-bray]) can also fracture.
+If this happens, vertebroplasty (VUR-tuh-bro-PLASS-tee) may be used to support them.
 In this procedure a type of bone cement is injected into the damaged bones.
-The area is numbed first and an imaging scan, such as a CT scan, is used to guide the needle to the right place.
-Vertebroplasty often reduces pain right away and can be done in an outpatient setting.

 Medicines you take or the cancer itself may make you confused, dizzy, or weak.
 This can lead to falls and accidents.
 Falls can cause fractures, especially in bones weakened by cancer.
-Talk with your cancer care team about safety equipment you can use at home.
-Some things that you might find helpful are shower chairs, walkers, and handrails.
+Talk with your cancer care team about safety equipment you can use at home, such as shower chairs, walkers, or handrails.

 Spinal cord compression: When cancer threatens to paralyze, it’s an emergency

-Sometimes the cancer will spread to a bone in the spine.
-The cancer can grow large enough to press against the spinal cord, causing the spinal cord to be squeezed (compressed).
+If the cancer spreads to a bone in the spine, sometimes it can grow large enough to press against and squeeze (compress) the spinal cord.
 This can show up in different ways:

-- Back pain (with pain that may go down one or both legs)
+- Back pain (sometimes with pain going down one or both legs)